victor-ikeme/awesome-score-spec-examples/README.md

 ## 🎯 Why This Repo Exists

-As a platform engineer and Platform Engineering University Alumni, I wanted to:
+As a platform engineer and a [Platform Engineering Unversity](https://university.platformengineering.org/) Alumni, I wanted to:

+- Help both those who are transitioning into Platform Engineering have resources and guide i wish i had during my time.
 - Collect and standardize repeatable Score-based workload patterns
 - Showcase how platform tooling can be simple, clean, and declarative
 - Teach others to build and deploy applications faster using Score